CardanoSolutions/ogmios-ts-client-starter-kit/README.md

 ### Run the Local-Chain-Sync example

-This example shows how to connect to Ogmios using the Local-Chain-Sync mini-protocol, which allows us to syncrhonize the state of the chain by "pulling" block data.
+This example shows how to connect to Ogmios using the Local-Chain-Sync mini-protocol, which allows us to synchronize the state of the chain by "pulling" block data.

 The code for this example lives in `src/local-chain-sync.ts`.
 To start the example, you can run the script called `local-chain-sync` defined in the `package.json` file.
 Open the embedded VSCode terminal and execute the following command: